APLMOOC/APLMOOC/docs/course/ch6/part2.md

 └───┴───┴───┴───┴───┘
 ```

-There is a specific operator for this operation called the outer product (∘.f), this operator is special in that it takes a right function argument.
+There is a specific operator for this operation called the outer product (∘.f), this operator is special in that its left operand is the fixed jot ``∘``.

 ```apl
       v1(∘.,)v2